 The issues of peace and security, inclusive governance and sustainable economic development are important conditions for stability and for the success of the work on global challenges in a post-Cotonou partnership.
+They The EU should define its own and its common interests with its ACP partners to create win-win solutions and joint models for addressing global challenges.

-They will have to be addressed between the EU and the ACP countries regardless whether and to what extent inside or outside of a new partnership agreement.
+will have to be addressed between the EU and the ACP countries regardless whether and to what extent inside or outside of a new partnership agreement.
 As other EU partnerships such as AU-EU cooperation are already dealing with some of these issues and as the situation and interest between Africa, the Caribbean and the Pacific are quite different, a careful assessment of the situation and of the potential role of a future agreement should be made.
 The analysis should be carried out also taking into account that North Africa is of vital interest to the EU with regard to all these issues but not included in the ACP-EU Partnership.